Skip to Content

 Sexual Harassment Cases

-Fighting for Victims of Sexual Harassment in Northern Virginia and Southern Maryland
+Fighting for Victims of Sexual Harassment in Northern Virginia & Southern Maryland

 Sexual harassment is considered a form of gender- and sex-based discrimination.
-Sexual harassment in the workplace is therefore prohibited under federal and state law.
+Sexual harassment in the workplace is therefore prohibited under federal and state law, making the guidance of a sexual harassment lawyer in Washington, DC invaluable.

 A person of any gender can be a victim of sexual harassment, and the harasser does not necessarily need to be someone of the opposite sex.
 No one should have to experience sexual harassment in their workplace.